 Big Society Fund

-The grant scheme offers funds of up to £15,000 to voluntary and community organisations (including town and parish councils) in the district.
+NNDC's Big Society Fund offers grants of up to £15,000 to voluntary and community organisations based within north Norfolk; including town and parish councils, and has been set up to help build strong communities across the district.

 - Local voluntary organisations, charities (whether registered or not) and community groups